-This is where contributions are deducted from your employees’ wages before tax is taken.
-You may see HM Revenue & Customs (HMRC) referring to this as the ‘net pay arrangement’ method – don’t be confused by this term as pension contributions are actually taken from the gross pay, not the net as HMRC’s title suggests..
+The gross tax basis means contributions are deducted from your employees’ wages before tax is taken.
+HM Revenue & Customs (HMRC) refer to this as the ‘net pay arrangement’ method.
+Don’t be confused by this term, as pension contributions are actually taken from the gross pay, not the net as HMRC’s title suggests.

 Gross tax basis works well if all your employees pay tax: